wikiPika/database-take-home/solution.md

 This one is just an experiment, but what if we add a loopback in the middle of each clove?
 Turns out it shaves a few percent.

+##### 4: Bootleg Chord (single express)

+So I learned about a similar sort of thing in Distributed Systems; it'll probably be also good here.
+We keep a sort of skip-table kind of thing for each node in a circular network which lets you get from anywhere to anywhere else pretty darn quickly while maintaining linear probing as necessary.

+As a proof of concept, we'll use $s = \sqrt{500} \sim 22$ as a single skip link.
+The square root here is an optimal point of the expected hops $\mathbb{E}(d) = \frac{N}{2s} + \frac{s}{2}$.

+This one ended up being not much better than clover-ing, probably because the path length ends up being really janky with all the hopping around.

+##### 5: de Brujin Rolls in His Grave

+To dishonor another researcher, we borrow logarithmic mixing fro de Brujin.
+Since our target node distribution is exponential, we can be a little handwavey about the last few hundred nodes - we connect the nodes in id sequence and add a skip "express train" between (1, 2, 4, 8, 16, ..., 256, 1).

 ### Implementation Details

 I'll only mention something if it's interesting enoughg to talk about beyond whatever I yap about up there.